You are here

 - Law and Justice Databases

-The purpose of this guide is to recommend print and electronic resources for conducting research in Law and Justice in the Library.
+The purpose of this guide is to recommend print and electronic library resources for research in Law and Justice.
 Click on the links on the left for suggestions about starting your research, getting books and articles, and finding other useful tools.
 I am also available to assist.
 Please email me with your topic or to make an appointment.